nzakas/understandinges6/manuscript/05-Destructuring.md

 console.log(secondColor);       // "green"
 ```

 Here, the `secondColor` variable refers to the `"green"` value inside of the `colors` array.
-That item is contained within a second array, so the extra square brackets around `secondColor` in the destructuring pattern is necessary.
+That item is contained within a second array, so the extra square brackets around `secondColor` in the destructuring pattern are necessary.
 As with objects, you can nest arrays arbitrarily deep.

 #### Rest Items